senresearch/senresearch.github.io/index.md

 Please be patient!

-[Diagnostic test with a varying cutoff](http://notebooks.one/roc.html) ~ How the sensitivity, specifificity, postive/negative predictive values of a diagnostic test based on a quantitative measurement behave.
+[Diagnostic test with a varying cutoff](http://notebooks.one/roc.html)

+[Diagnostic tests: prevalence, sensitivity, specificity, and predictive values](http://notebooks.one/disease-te sting.html) ~ How the postive/negative predictive values of a diagnostic test based on a quantitative measurement behave.

 [Coin flip simulator](http://notebooks.one/flips.html)
 [Common distributions](http://notebooks.one/distributions.html)
-[Diagnostic tests: prevalence, sensitivity, specificity, and predictive values](http://notebooks.one/disease-te sting.html) [Central Limit Theorem](http://notebooks.one/clt.html) [Probability rules and Bayes Theorem](http://notebooks.one/bayes.html) [How power depends on effect size, sample size, and the desired
+[Central Limit Theorem](http://notebooks.one/clt.html)
+[Probability rules and Bayes Theorem](http://notebooks.one/bayes.html) [How power depends on effect size, sample size, and the desired